 The Contingency Funding Plan ("CFP") allows senior management to identify internal and external triggers indicative of a stress event, and initiate the most effective response for stabilising and mitigating liquidity risk exposures through clear operational plans, clearly defined decision making responsibilities and effective communication with both internal and external stakeholders.
-The CFP also specifies the means through which additional funding should be sourced during a period of heightened liquidity concern.
+The CFP also specifies the means through which additional funding should be sourced during a period of heightened liquidity concern, as well as the process by which the Group deactivates the CFP at an appropriate time.